jmbannon/ytdl-sub/docs/source/prebuilt_presets/helpers.rst

 Filter Keywords
 ---------------

-``Filter Keywords`` can include or exclude media with any of the listed keywords in their titles.
+``Filter Keywords`` can include or exclude media with any of the listed keywords.
 Both keywords and title/description are lower-cased before filtering.

 Supports the following override variables: